jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

     class="string row"
 %}

+The Ionian mode is the major scale.
+It describes the harmonic environment of the
+**I chord**.

 Since the Ionian mode is the major scale, it's the ultimate reference mode.
 All scales in Western music are implicitly compared against this mode,